elpachongco/elpachongco.github.io/_posts/2023-03-24-hardhat-console-log.markdown

 hardhat-chai-matchers  hardhat-etherscan  hardhat-shorthand        hardhat-toolbox  hardhat-vyper     hardhat-web3-legacy
 ```

-I didn't know what `crates/` were so I also tried it.
+i didn't know what `crates/` were so I also tried it.
-Anyway, `packages/` contains `hardhat-core/`.
+anyway, `packages/` contains `hardhat-core/`.
 Inside it we'll find
 `console.sol`.

-Let's see the code.
+let's see the code.

 ```bash
 $ cat packages/hardhat-core/console.log
 ```

-Link to it:
+link to it:
 https://github.com/NomicFoundation/hardhat/blob/main/packages/hardhat-core/console.sol

-Opening it, we find 1513 lines of repetitive, possibly auto-generated code.
+opening it, we find 1513 lines of repetitive, possibly auto-generated code.

-Here's an interesting part of the code:
+here's an interesting part of the code:

 ```bash
 $ cat packages/hardhat-core/console.sol  -n | tail -n 30